 Galesburg is a medium-sized city located in the state of Illinois.
 With a population of 31,273 people and ten constituent neighborhoods, Galesburg is the 61st largest community in Illinois.
-Galesburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Galesburg was built prior to World War II, making it one of the older and more historic cities in the country.

-Galesburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Galesburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Galesburg is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Galesburg who work in office and administrative support (14.33%), sales jobs (9.85%), and healthcare (7.63%).
+There are especially a lot of people living in Galesburg who work in office and administrative support (12.69%), sales jobs (10.16%), and teaching (8.46%).

-The per capita income in Galesburg in 2010 was $20,025, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $80,100 for a family of four.
+The per capita income in Galesburg in 2010 was $19,872, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,488 for a family of four.
 However, Galesburg contains both very wealthy and poor people as well.

-Galesburg is a somewhat ethnically-diverse city.
+Galesburg is a very ethnically-diverse city.
 The people who call Galesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galesburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Galesburg include Irish, English, Swedish, and African.
+Important ancestries of people in Galesburg include Irish, English, Swedish, and Italian.

 The most common language spoken in Galesburg is English.
 Other important languages spoken here include Spanish and French.